This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Medium Embroidery Hoops

-Medium embroidery hoops, typically ranging from 6 to 8 inches, are the sweet spot for most projects.
+Medium embroidery hoops, ranging from 5×7 inches to 8×8 inches, provide the ideal balance between versatility and manageable project size for most embroiderers.

 Sizes 6-8 Inches